lrosa-do/lrosa-do/README.md

 <div>
 <p></p>
 📄<br>
-  - :telescope: I’m working as a Data Analyst and completing my education at <a href="https://www.42lisboa.com" target="_blank">42 Lisboa</a>.
+  - :telescope: I’m working as a Data Analyst and graduate student from <a href="https://www.42lisboa.com" target="_blank">42 Lisboa</a>.
   <br>
   - 🌱 I’m interested in Android Development, Cross Platform, Game Development and Graphics Engines!